Danny Carlton: Lancaster City

 In August 2015, Carlton came out of retirement and signed for Northern Premier League side Lancaster City.
 Carlton had for part the 2014–15 season involved himself with North Lancashire and District Football League club CC Wanderers, helping with the running of the team and appearing on the odd occasion, however at the end of the season CC Wanderers folded and Carlton took up the opportunity to sign for The Dolly Blues.

+International career

+Carlton was called up to the England National Game XI in May 2004 for a fixture against Iraq.

+He was again called up to the England National Game XI for a match against Finland U21 in May 2007.